-Section What it means Monthly Support Totals This is a list of estimated support that one parent pays to the other based on the information you entered.
+Notice, If Applicable For calculations ran using the new (SB 343) guidelines, if after applying the Low-Income Adjustment, the support amount exceeds 50% of the paying parent's net disposable income, an informational message will display: "The lowest amount in the low-income adjustment range exceeds 50% of the support obligor's net disposable income (\$X).
+(See FC 4057(b)(5)."
+The "\$X" will be equal to the paying parent's net disposable income.
+This serves as a notice and does not prevent the user from moving proceeding with their guideline calculation.
+Monthly Support Totals This is a list of estimated support that one parent pays to the other based on the information you entered.
 Details for basic child support, add-ons, and arrears appear in the next two sections.
 An amount for temporary spousal support and the formula used also displays if an option was selected for temporary spousal support.
 Monthly Child Support Per Child This is the detail of child support and add-ons allocated to each parent for each child based on the information you entered.
 Total Child Support Arrears Per Child This is the total child support arrears (basic child support plus add-ons multiplied by the number of months reflected in the prior period date range) owed by each parent for each child.
-Monthly Tax/Income Information This displays tax liabilities, and a summary of income and (Tax Year) deductions entered into the Calculator.
+Monthly Tax/Income Information (Tax Year) This displays tax liabilities, and a summary of income and deductions entered into the Calculator.
+This section will also display the applicable tax year and whether the Calculation is based on the new guidelines effective September 1, 2024.
 Other Monthly Deduction Totals This section displays a hardship deduction amount and the number of hardship children, if hardships were included in the calculation.
 (For information about including hardships in a calculation, see Section 10 on page 34.)